Innmind/framework/docs/experimental/async-server.md

 All the configuration of the `Application` object is identical to the other contexts.

-**Note**: The server currently does have limitations, streamed requests (via `Transfer-Encoding`) are not supported and multipart requests are not parsed.
+> **Note** The server currently does have limitations, streamed requests (via `Transfer-Encoding`) are not supported and multipart requests are not parsed.